syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 ## HTML conversion

-Essential DocIO supports convert the HTML file into Word document and vice versa.
-And it supports only the HTML files which meets the validation against either XHTML 1.0 strict or XHTML 1.0 Transitional schemas.
+Essential DocIO supports converting the HTML file into Word document and vice versa.
+It supports only the HTML files that meet the validation either against XHTML 1.0 strict or XHTML 1.0 Transitional schemas.

-The following code snippet shows how to convert the HTML file into Word document.
+The following code example shows how to convert the HTML file into Word document.

 {% highlight c# %}
 [C#]

-//Load the HTML document against transitional schema validation
+//Loads the HTML document against transitional schema validation

 WordDocument document = new WordDocument("Sample.html", FormatType.Html, XHTMLValidationType.Transitional);

-//Save the Word document
+//Saves the Word document

 document.Save("HTMLtoWord.docx", FormatType.Docx);

-//Close the document
+//Closes the document

 document.Close();